 Header Bidding vs Waterfall: Benefits

-Well, the ABCs of marketing dictates “Show me the money!” which is what the biggest benefit of header bidding is, that they have immense profits and merely adding a single header bid source can increase yield by 10 percent.
-Other than that, if a publisher combines their inventory with a single SSP, they could sell inventory on a per-impression basis, that would provide them with more transparency into the worth of per impressions.
-Well, the ABCs of marketing dictates “Show me the money!” which is what the biggest benefit of header bidding is, that they have immense profits and merely adding a single header bid source can increase yield by 10 percent.
-Other than that, if a publisher combines their inventory with a single SSP, they could sell inventory on a per-impression basis, that would provide them with more transparency into the worth of per impressions.
+Well, the ABCs of marketing dictates “Show me the money!” which is what the biggest benefit of header bidding is, that they have immense profits and merely adding a single header bid source can increase yield by 10 per cent.
+Other than that, if a publisher combines their inventory with a single SSP, they could sell inventory on a per-impression basis, which would provide them with more transparency into the worth of per impression.
+Well, the ABCs of marketing dictates “Show me the money!” which is what the biggest benefit of header bidding is, that they have immense profits and merely adding a single header bid source can increase yield by 10 per cent.
+Other than that, if a publisher combines their inventory with a single SSP, they could sell inventory on a per-impression basis, which would provide them with more transparency into the worth of per impression.
 However, in a traditional Waterfall model, the publisher has to set up the ad partners based on price priority levels and create passback tags so that if the demand from one partner is exhausted, it passes to the subsequent partners in the ad stack.

 Header Bidding vs Waterfall: Ad Network Partners List

 Header Bidding has a good number of partners, that they collaborate with and the same includes, including Criteo, Google(EBDA), Facebook, Amazon, AppNexus, Index Exchange, AOL Marketplace, Rubicon, OpenX and Centro.
 In a waterfall model, it is the publisher who is eligible to choose the list of partners based on the inventory type.
 Normally, at the top of the publisher ad stack are the direct advertisers and programmatic buyers which are followed by ad networks that have specific inventory requirements.
 At the end of the ad stack, the publisher monetizes the remnant inventory with Google Ad Exchange or similar partners which offers global coverage.